arihara-sudhan/blog/_posts/2024-09-27-Debouncing.md

 Now, here is how we can implement the debouncing!

-🔘 is clicked ----> ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECONDS
+🔘 is clicked ----> ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECONDS<br>
 			<h1 style="color: red">0.20 seconds</h1>

-🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS
+🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS<br>
 			<h1 style="color: red">0.20 seconds</h1>

-🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS
+🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS<br>
 			<h1 style="color: red">0.20 seconds</h1>

-🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS
+🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS<br>
 			<h1 style="color: red">0.20 seconds</h1>

-🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS
+🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS<br>
 			<h1 style="color: red">0.20 seconds</h1>

-🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS
+🔘 is clicked ----> Previous Timer is cleared & New ⌛ SET FOR 3 SECONDS ----> API Request will be sent after 3 SECS<br>

 AFTER 3 SECONDS -----> <h1 style="color: green">API Request Sent</h1>